swagger-api/swagger-js/README.md

 # List all tasks.
 gulp -T

+# Run lint (will not fail if there are errors/warnings), tests (without coverage) and builds the browser binaries
+gulp

-# Run the test suite
+# Run the test suite (without coverage)
 gulp test

-# Build the library (minified and unminified) in the dist folder
+# Build the browser binaries (One for development with source maps and one that is minified and without source maps) in the browser directory
 gulp build

-# continuously run the test suite:
+# Continuously run the test suite:
 gulp watch

-# run jshint report
+# Run jshint report
 gulp lint

-# run a coverage report
+# Run a coverage report based on running the unit tests
-gulp cover
+gulp coverage
 ```

 License